Frontend Development

 If you are changing terminal presentation, this is usually the first file to inspect.

-If you are changing sync / backup UI flows, start with these files:
+If you are changing Cloud Sync UI flows, start with these files:

-src/pages/SettingsPage.tsx— settings-tab structure, save blocking, and master-password prerequisitessrc/components/settings/SyncBackupTab.tsx— provider config, automatic strategies, manual actions, remote backups, and conflict handlingsrc/components/panel/SyncBackupHistoryPanel.tsx— workspace history panel and quick conflict actionssrc/App.tsx— how the Sync & Backup panel is wired into the main workspacesrc/lib/cloudSync.ts— frontend defaults, formatting helpers, and provider validation utilities
+src/pages/SettingsPage.tsx— settings-tab structure, save blocking, and master-password prerequisitessrc/components/settings/SyncBackupTab.tsx— provider config, automatic strategies, manual actions, and conflict handlingsrc/components/panel/SyncBackupHistoryPanel.tsx— workspace history panel and quick conflict actionssrc/App.tsx— how the Cloud Sync panel is wired into the main workspacesrc/lib/cloudSync.ts— frontend defaults, formatting helpers, and provider validation utilities

 Together these files define the full user flow through settings state, Tauri commands, and cloud-sync events.